 - Start on the stove top - Fry garlic, scallion (white parts only), Chinese sausage, shiitake, sticky rice, and no mi fan sauce in a wok/frying pan on the stove top.

 - Finish in a rice cooker - Then transfer the ingredients from the wok/frying pan into the rice cooker pot, add shiitake stock (a.k.a. shiitake soaking water) and let the rice cooker cook the rice with “cook rice” or “white rice” function.
 Remember to wait 10 minutes once the rice cooker turns to “keep warm” function.
 Add scallion (green parts) and close the lid and wait another 10 minutes before fluffing and serving the no mi fan.

 - 2 scallions, thinly sliced, separate the white parts from the green parts

-- 500 gram glutinous rice (Indonesian: beras ketan), soaked in cold water for 8 hours or overnight, drained
+- 500 gram white sticky rice/white glutinous rice (Indonesian: beras ketan), soaked in cold water for 8 hours or overnight, drained

 - Sauce (combine the following)

-- 4 tablespoon soy sauce (dark soy sauce is preferable)
+- 4 tablespoon dark soy sauce (or use 3 tablespoon light soy sauce) (*)